 Residence halls will open for Move-In prior to the semester start as previously scheduled, with modifications for mitigation measures.
 Residence halls, Holy Spirit Library, and dining services will remain open after the Thanksgiving break to provide options for students when classes change to an all-online modality.

 Travel: If you’ve traveled to a region where COVID-19 cases are rising (as listed on the Pennsylvania Department of Health website), quarantine at home for 14 days befor e returning to campus.
 Alert your supervisor and Human Resources (firstname.lastname@example.org, 610.902.8760) regarding any changes to your schedule.

 Exposure: If you are exposed to a person diagnosed as having COVID-19, quarantine at home for 14 days before returning to campus.
 Alert your supervisor and Human Resources (email@example.com, 610.902.8760) regarding any changes to your schedule.

-Positive COVID-19 diagnosis: At any time if you receive a positive COVID-19 test result, isolate at home for three days after the last experienced symptoms (including fever) and at least 10 days after symptom onset.
+Positive COVID-19 diagnosis: At any time if you receive a positive COVID-19 test result, isolate at home for 24 hours after the last experienced symptoms (including fever, which must resolve without the use of fever-reducing medication) and at least 10 days after symptom onset.
 If you are asymptomatic, you can return to campus 10 days after the positive COVID-19 test result.
-If you become symptomatic, isolate for three days after the last experienced symptoms and at least 10 days after symptom onset.
+If you become symptomatic, isolate for 24 hours after the last experienced symptoms and at least 10 days after symptom onset.

 Should your work schedule or on-campus availability change for any reason, alert your supervisor and Human Resources (firstname.lastname@example.org, 610.902.8760) as soon as possible.